Chicago, other cities, cancel St. Patrick’s Day parades

 “We all know what the St. Patrick’s Day celebrations mean to the city of Chicago,” said Pritzker, a Democrat.
 “Because of what we’ve seen nationally, and across the world, of the increased risk of large gatherings, this was the right call.”

-Indeed, it was deemed the right call in cities from Boston and Philadelphia to Denver and San Francisco.
+Indeed, it was deemed the right call in cities from Boston and Philadelphia to Denver, Dallas, San Francisco and Sioux Falls, South Dakota.
 The cities of Dublin — the one in Ohio and the one in Ireland — also pulled the plugs on their parades.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.